 Because they're tender, club steaks are particularly suitable for dry-heat cooking methods such as grilling and broiling.
 The bone makes it more difficult to cook the steak well in a skillet because it can prevent the meat from making firm and even contact with the hot pan.

 Grilling gives the steak an appealing crust and a pleasant smokiness.
 For best results, let the steak come to room temperature on the counter before you cook it.
-Salt it generously on both sides, flip it frequently using tongs to prevent juice-sapping punctures from a fork, and pull it off when it registers 5 degree less than your desired doneness.
+Salt it generously on both sides, flip it frequently using tongs to prevent juice-sapping punctures from a fork, and pull it off when it registers 5 degrees less than your desired doneness.
 For example, if you like your steak medium rare, pull it off the grill when it reaches an internal temperature of about 130 F, then let it rest for 10 minutes before you cut into it.

 What Does Club Steak Taste Like?